13 Design Styles

 01. Glass & Glazed Texture

-Acid design is a style that incorporates characteristics such as metallic textures, holographic gradients, Dadaism, and functional materials, evoking a visually “acidic” sensation.
+Acid design is a style that combines characteristics such as metallic textures, holographic gradients, Dadaism, and functional materials, evoking a visually “acidic” sensation.

 Star Crane Technology - 13 Design Styles